-Provided the registrant’s information is accurate and the Department’s Wildlife Division determines that the construction activity will not violate section 3(b)(2) of the GP, the registrant shall receive a limited one-year determination from the Department.
+Provided the registrant’s information is accurate and the Department’s Wildlife Division determines that the construction activity will not violate section 3(b)(2) of the GP, the registrant shall receive a limited two-year determination from the Department.
 Any such determination may indicate that the construction activity will not impact listed species or their associated habitat, or it may include specific conditions to be implemented to avoid or significantly minimize any impacts that may be encountered at the site of the construction activity.
-For purposes of submitting a registration for the GP, any such limited one-year determination can be relied upon by the person receiving such determination for one-year from the date of such determination.
-Like, however, the NDDB screening procedure in Section 1 of this Appendix, a limited one-year determination does not provide a registrant with an assurance that listed species or their associated habitat may not be encountered at the site of the construction activity.
+For purposes of submitting a registration for the GP, any such limited two-year determination can be relied upon by the person receiving such determination for two years from the date of such determination.
+Like, however, the NDDB screening procedure in Section 1 of this Appendix, a limited two-year determination does not provide a registrant with an assurance that listed species or their associated habitat may not be encountered at the site of the construction activity.
 If a listed species is encountered, the registrant shall promptly contact the Department and may need to take additional action to ensure that the construction activity does not violate section 3(b)(2) of the GP.

-If a registrant receives a limited one-year determination from the Department, the registrant should check the limited one-year determination box on the GP registration form and include the Department’s one-year limited determination letter if requested on the GP Registration form.
-Checking the limited one-year determination box on the registration form and failing to provide the determination letter from the Department’s Wildlife Division, if requested on the GP Registration form, will delay and may prevent processing of a registration.
+If a registrant receives a limited two-year determination from the Department, the registrant should check the limited two-year determination box on the GP registration form and include the Department’s two-year limited determination letter with the GP Registration form.
+Checking the limited two-year determination box on the registration form and failing to provide the determination letter from the Department’s Wildlife Division with the GP Registration form will delay and may prevent processing of a registration.

-If based upon the information provided by a registrant seeking a limited one-year determination the Department’s Wildlife Division determines that the construction activity could impact listed species or their associated habitat, or that the Department needs additional information to make a limited one-year determination, the registrant may still achieve compliance with section 3(b)(2) of the GP through providing additional information pursuant to Section 4 or developing a mitigation plan pursuant to Section 5 of this Appendix.
+If based upon the information provided by a registrant seeking a limited two-year determination the Department’s Wildlife Division determines that the construction activity could impact listed species or their associated habitat, or that the Department needs additional information to make a limited two-year determination, the registrant may still achieve compliance with section 3(b)(2) of the GP through providing additional information pursuant to Section 4 or developing a mitigation plan pursuant to Section 5 of this Appendix.